AveIZTZ/TOT-AWPE/README.md

 # TOT-AWPE: A third-order tensor decomposition based algorithm for speech dereverberation

+This repository is the official repository for “A third-order tensor decomposition based algorithm for speech dereverberation”.

 ## 📖 Paper

 > **A third-order tensor decomposition based algorithm for speech dereverberation**